 Chateau d’If Prison

-Originally built as a naval fortress, Château d'If was converted to a prison for the city of Marseilles in 1516, and became infamous for the exclusivity of its guest list.
-Common criminals were imprisoned on the mainland, and in the Chateau d’If only important persons were incarcerated, the celebrated Marquises, Chevaliers and Comptes, as well as a many Protestants or Huegenots.
+Originally built as a naval fortress, Château d’If was converted to a prison for the city of Marseilles in 1516 and became infamous for the exclusivity of its guest list.
+Common criminals were imprisoned on the mainland, and in the Chateau d’If only important persons were incarcerated, the celebrated Marquises, Chevaliers, and Comptes, as well as many Protestants or Huegenots.

-The cells are small, drafty and dismal, the only view looks inward toward fellow unfortunates and a tiny cobbled courtyard, its well and stone staircase.
+The cells are small, drafty, and dismal, the only view looks inward toward fellow unfortunates and a tiny cobbled courtyard, its well, and stone staircase.
 The cells are far from uniform, save for being uniformly grim.
-Each of the cells in the two-tiered prison is of an oddly-angled configuration, some with recesses for sleeping, or a fireplace and accoutrements included wall rings for fastening shackles.
+Each of the cells in the two-tiered prison is of an oddly-angled configuration, some with recesses for sleeping, or a fireplace, and accouterments included wall rings for fastening shackles.

 Notable detainees are identified by small fading signboards affixed by the windowless doors of their former cells.
 One renowned prisoner was The Man in the Iron Mask, reputed to be Phillippe, twin brother of King Louis XIV.
 His suite was in a corner, a vaulted brick tomb with a small fireplace, a table and chair, a bitter breeze for companionship, and no hope of escape.
 His fate was later popularized in a novel by Alexandre Dumas.